 There are few things more beautiful than a perfectly prepared Ham with a Honey Glaze sitting on a dinner table.
 With the addition of whole cloves, this ham is elevated to a new, elegant level, that will leave family and friends in awe!
 If you happen to want a simpler version, try my Crock Pot Ham.
 Don’t forget the Roasted Carrots and Mashed Potatoes when creating your epic feast!

 Honey Glazed Ham

 This recipe is crazy easy but really packs a punch with flavor and presentation.
 We opted to use whole cloves pressed into the top of the ham and this really gives the ham a “wow” factor, in addition to a fantastic and unique flavor.
-There are only five ingredients:
+And as an added bonus, there are only five ingredients!

 The first time I scored a ham I cut about an inch deep.
 My thought process was that the glaze would have more opportunity to seem into the cracks and the ham would be even moister.
 This was not the case!
 I recommend only cutting about 1/8 inch to 1/2 inch deep.